 We have a fully accessible building with lift access on all floors and Changing Places toilets.
 Click here for more detailed access information, or please contact us in advance of your visit on 0115 948 9750 if you would like to talk through your requirements.
-This event is suitable for visually impaired visitors.

 was founded in London in 2002 by artists and theorists Anjalika Sagar and Kodwo Eshun.
 The term ‘Otolith’ is named after the calcium carbonate micro crystals located within the middle ear that maintains human capacities of verticality and balance under the terrestrial condition of planetary gravity.
 During their longstanding collaboration, Sagar and Eshun have drawn from a wide range of resources and materials.
 Their work is research-based and spans the moving image, audio, performance, installation and curation, incorporating filmmaking and post-lens-based essayistic aesthetics that explore the temporal anomalies, anthropic inversions and synthetic alienation of the posthuman, the inhuman, the non-human and the complexity of the environmental conditions of life we all face.
 The Otolith Group has exhibited widely internationally and in 2010 was nominated for the Turner Prize.